This website requires JavaScript.

 Problem Quick Fix Advanced Solution

-Webcam not detected Restart computer, try different USB port Update drivers, check Device Manager
+Webcam not detected Restart the computer, try a different USB port Update drivers, check Device Manager

 Poor video quality Clean camera lens, improve lighting Adjust camera settings, update software